 A coffee station, water station and bar are stocked throughout the day.
 Fresh fruit and veggies cleverly decorate the lounge, providing ambiance and storage as they are eaten throughout the voyage.

 A flat-screen TV is available for movies or videos.
 Satellite radio and a state-of-the-art sound system provide a soundtrack for your adventure.
-Internet is available with very limited bandwidth and only when in range of cell towers.
+The boat has a cellular wifi router that guests can connect to so internet is available with very limited bandwidth and only when in range of cell towers.
+I had an international data plan on my phone which also worked when within range of cell towers.
 We would sometimes be out of range for up to 24 hours.

 Catamarans have an outdoor, covered, al fresco dining area.
 Dining outdoors with panoramic ocean views is one of the great joys of a private charter.
 In addition to the dining table there is ample seating and the area serves as an outdoor lounge where guests can relax while underway or at anchor.